Inclusion / SEND

 - children’s views are actively sought at all stages of their education

-At Fair Field we have a very experienced Inclusion Leader & SENCo, Renu Chotai, who has worked with children with Special Educational Needs and Disability (SEND) for many years in Hertfordshire and Essex.
+This year we welcome our new SENCo, Sarah Usher, who has worked with children with Special Educational Needs and Disability (SEND) for many years in Hertfordshire and London.
 Her role is to ensure that all our children are happy, safe and achieving their full potential through planned interventions and careful nurture support.
-Should you need to speak to Renu, she can be contacted via the school office at firstname.lastname@example.org or on 01923 856341.
+Should you need to speak to Mrs Usher, she can be contacted via the school office at firstname.lastname@example.org or on 01923 856341.

 Children with Special Educational Needs and Disability (SEND)